 In 2010, Frank was hired to develop and direct the Purchase College Summer Jazz Workshop, a 4-week intensive summer program for aspiring high school musicians, offering daily courses in small-ensemble playing, improvisation, jazz theory, jazz history, instrumental master classes, and songwriting.

-Jefferson Howard is a bassoonist, music educator, and academic from Denver, Colorado.
-He holds a Bachelor of Music from the University of Northern Colorado, and is currently pursuing a Master of Music from the University of Illinois at Urbana-Champaign.
-He is an active freelance bassoonist both in central Illinois and the Denver metro area.
-He has performed with the Littleton Symphony, Denver Philharmonic, Greeley Philharmonic, Loveland Orchestra, Stratus Chamber Orchestra, Sinfonia da Camera, as well as the Eastern Festival Orchestra in Greensboro, NC.
+Jefferson Howard is a bassoonist from Denver, Colorado.
+He holds a Bachelor of Music from the University of Northern Colorado and is currently pursuing a Master of Music from the University of Illinois Urbana-Champaign.
+He is an active performer both in central Illinois and the Denver metro area.
+He has performed nationally with the Texas Festival Orchestra, Champaign-Urbana Symphony, Littleton Symphony, Denver Philharmonic, Greeley Philharmonic, Bay View Opera Orchestra, Stratus Chamber Orchestra, Sinfonia da Camera, as well as the Eastern Festival Orchestra in Greensboro, NC.
+In addition, he was the recipient of a Fellowship at the Round Top Festival Institute in 2022.
 His principal teachers include Tristan Rennie, George Sakakeeny, and Timothy McGovern.